-Effective 12:00 noon on Wednesday, March 15 2017, we will no longer be accepting wilderness permit requests received via email.
-Only permit requests received via fax or postal mail will be accepted.
+Permit requests can be submitted via fax, email or postal mail.
 For those who do not have access to a fax machine, there are numerous online services that allow you to fax from your computer.

-Our fax number and mailing address may be found on the permit application.
+Our fax number, email address, and mailing address may be found on the permit application.

-A Wilderness Permit is required to enter the San Gorgonio Wilderness, for day hikes or overnight trips.
 Simple rules to protect you, the resources, and your wilderness enjoyment must be followed.
-Permits may be requested in person at the Mill Creek Ranger Station, Big Bear Discovery Center, by mail or fax, up to 90 days in advance of your trip.
-There is a quota for each trail camp, so planning farther in advance increases the chance of your permit being approved.
+Recommended day hike permits as well as required overnight permits may be requested in person at the Mill Creek Ranger Station, Big Bear Discovery Center, by mail or fax, up to 90 days in advance of your trip.
+There is a quota for each overnight trail camp, so planning farther in advance increases the chance of your permit being approved.

 To ensure a unique experience and a safe trip, it is in the visitor’s best interest to be both well informed and adequately prepared prior to entering the Wilderness.
 With this in mind please take the time to read the following information before starting the application process: